 The Digital Echo: Hype Beyond the Hallways

-In our always-connected world, an exhibition's life doesn't end when you leave the building.
-Social media is huge.
-Museums use specific hashtags, run campaigns inviting people to share their stories, and even create augmented reality experiences.
-The Design Museum's "Sneaker 0" AR filter is a great illustration of how technology can extend the exhibition and engage with audiences on platforms they use every day.
-Curators themselves have noted how effective social media is for getting the word out.
-For a culture so tied to online communities and trends, the digital footprint of these shows is a vital part of their impact.
+An exhibition doesn't stop at the exit.
+Social media extends it, amplifies it, and keeps it circulating long after closing day.
+Museums create hashtags, run campaigns that invite personal stories, and build augmented reality experiences.
+The Design Museum's "Sneaker 0" AR filter shows how tech can carry an exhibition onto the platforms people already use daily.
+Curators have also pointed out how effective social media is for promotion.
+For a culture so tied to online communities and trends, the digital footprint is part of the exhibition's real-world impact.

 Designing the Experience: Making Sneakers Shine

-How you display a sneaker matters, right?
-You can't just put it on a pedestal and call it a day.
-Exhibition designers are getting really creative, aiming for immersive, dynamic spaces that capture the energy of sneaker culture.
-Think multimedia displays, themed zones, and interactive elements.
-The "Virgil Abloh" show, designed by Rem Koolhaas's firm OMA*AMO, was conceived as a whole environment.
-"Sneakertopia" had ten distinct immersive zones.
-Even a show about 1980s consumerism at the Bata Shoe Museum transformed its gallery into an 80s-inspired shopping mall to set the mood.
-These designs are meant to go beyond just showing objects; they're about creating an experience that resonates with the audience and the subject matter.
+Display choices matter.
+A sneaker can't just sit on a pedestal and expect the room to do the rest.
+Exhibition designers have leaned into immersive, high-energy formats that match sneaker culture: multimedia elements, themed zones, and interactive moments.
+The "Virgil Abloh" show, designed by Rem Koolhaas's firm OMA*AMO, was built as a full environment.
+"Sneakertopia" created ten distinct immersive zones.
+Even a Bata Shoe Museum show about 1980s consumerism turned the gallery into an 80s-style shopping mall to set the mood.
+The goal isn't only to show objects; it's to build an experience that fits the subject.

 The Big Question: Are Sneakers Art Now?